What are the other Names for this Condition? (Also known as/Synonyms)

 - Wear protective footwear while walking on beach sand

-- When removing stingers from the body, wear suitable protective cover (such as hand gloves); avoid removing the sting with bare hands
+- When removing stingers from the body, wear suitable protective cover (such as gloves); avoid removing the sting with bare hands

 - Avoid rubbing the stung area with bare (unprotected) hands